azurecasts/001-a-simple-plan/README.md

 ```

 ## The Video
 You can watch this video [up on YouTube](https://www.youtube.com/watch?v=ibGxAue-Z4k).
-A written transcript is also available in this repo along with the video in the code.
+A written transcript is also available in this repo along with the code in the video.

 ## Questions?
 Concerns?
 Feel free to ask questions in our Issues List but **please please** include which episode you're referring to.